Gegham Grigoryan: Travel restrictions

-In the 1970s he was already a famous singer in the then Soviet Union.
-In 1978 he took part in the competition of the School of Art in Milan at the theater La Scala and was one of the four lucky winners who were invited to qualify for this school.
+By the 1970s, he was already a famous singer in the Soviet Union.
+In 1978, he took part in the competition of La Scala Theatre Academy in Milan and was one of the four winners who were invited to qualify for this school.
 During his traineeship in Italy, he participated in several concerts.
-In "La Scala" Gegham Grigorian made his debut in the role of Pinkerton (Madama Butterfly by Puccini).
-After that performance, he signed a contract with the theater "La Scala" for leading roles in the operas "Boris Godunov" and Tosca.
-The performances were to be conducted by Claudio Abbado, then he was principal conductor of La Scala.
+At La Scala, Gegham Grigorian made his debut in the role of Pinkerton in Madama Butterfly by Giacomo Puccini.
+After that performance, he signed a contract with La Scala" for leading roles in the operas "Boris Godunov" and Tosca.
+The performances were to be conducted by Claudio Abbado, who was then the principal conductor of La Scala.